tytydraco/yessleep/out/Bones_for_Buddy.md

 "In my room."

-Inside was a photograph of a beautiful woman with fair skin and flowers woven through her dark hair.
+Inside was a photograph of a beautiful woman with fair-skin and flowers woven through her dark hair.

 "This is Buddy's mom."